Motivation creates engaged workers

 Two members of her team were charged with sweeping the floors and picking up trash.
 It was menial work, the company didn’t pay them well and they didn’t feel like an important part of the team.
 They both had second jobs and it was common knowledge they both were looking for better opportunities so they could at least take care of their families.

 Sarah didn’t have the authority to pay them more but she spoke with them individually, telling them how she saw their importance to the team’s success.
+She also understood how motivation creates engaged workers and so knew that was her goal.
 Everyone was surprised one day when she began helping the cleanup crew gather up packing material from a large parts order when it was obvious the mess was in the way and might prevent the team from meeting production goals.

 She had her eye on one person in particular; a machine operator named Joey who had made some really good suggestions.
 She spoke to Joey and challenged him to find three ways to improve the team’s production.
 Joey was one who welcomed a challenge and he quickly suggested several areas for improvement.
 Sarah then asked two other workers to help Joey implement the suggestions.
 When she explained what needed to be done they enthusiastically, and successfully attacked the issues.
 After implementing the improvements, they began to work on initiatives of their own.
 The rest of the team saw that Sarah valued their input and a steady stream of improvements began to flow.